-The Orthodox Church is the original Christian Church, the Church founded by the Lord Jesus Christ and described in the pages of the New Testament scriptures.
-Her history can be traced in unbroken continuity all the way back to Christ and His Twelve Apostles.
+The Orthodox Church is the original Christian Church, the Church founded by our Lord Jesus Christ and described in the pages of the New Testament scriptures.
+Her history can be traced in unbroken continuity of all the way back to Christ and His Twelve Apostles.

 You will find the deeper, authentic spiritual life you are looking for in the splendid and moving worship of the Orthodox Christian Church.